 Context: A transition area between two transit stations connecting pedestrians between the two nodes and other shopping centers in the vicinity while also accommodating vehicular traffic.

-Recommended Future Land Use, Future Transportation Network, and Public Facilities and Environmental Features Maps on pages 17, 18, and 19.
+Refer to Legends on Recommended Future Land Use, Future Transportation Network, and Public Facilities and Environmental Features Maps on pages 17, 18, and 19.